Consider These Facts If Your Child Has Myopia

 The prevalence of myopia in the United States has increased from 25% in 1972 to 41.5% today.
 Worldwide, it is implicated as the 6th leading cause of vision loss with a significant economic cost as well.
 Many believe our increased use of computers and smart phones are part of the problem.

 In simple terms, myopia progression is demonstrated by the need for your glasses to get thicker and stronger as you get older.
-Myopia control OrthoKeratology lenses may stop this progression if begun at an early age.
+Myopia management OrthoKeratology lenses may stop this progression if begun at an early age.

-Proponents of ortho-k are developing techniques for myopia control with corneal surface reshaping to slow the progression of myopia.
-Increasingly, evidence is developing that myopia control lenses reduce the increased elongation of the eye.
+Proponents of ortho-k are developing techniques for myopia management with corneal surface reshaping to slow the progression of myopia.
+Increasingly, evidence is developing that myopia management lenses reduce the increased elongation of the eye.
 Myopia is the direct result of eyes that are too long for proper focus.
 Increased myopia can affect a child's ability to learn as well as higher rates of retinal detachments and risk of glaucoma.

 Published research of the effect of overnight OrthoKeratology (OK) contact lens wear on axial length growth in East Asian children with progressive myopia provide evidence that, at least in the initial months of lens wear, overnight OK inhibits axial eye growth and myopia progression compared with conventional (R)GP lenses.
 Swarbrick, Alharbi, Watt, Lum, Kang - Ophthalmology, Nov 2014